Bonnie Triyana

-Bonnie Triyana (born 1979) is an Indonesian historian and museum curator.
-He is founder, managing director and lead editor of the Indonesian-language history magazine Historia.
+Bonnie Triyana (born 1979) is an Indonesian historian, politician, and museum curator.
+He founded the Indonesian-language history magazine Historia and is its director and editor-in-chief.

+In the 2024 Indonesian general election, he was elected to the House of Representatives to represent the Indonesian Democratic Party of Struggle in the Banten 1 district (Lebak and Pandeglang).
+He was initially declared to have lost to Tia Rahmania, but following an electoral commission decision he was announced as the winning candidate.

 Biography

 Bonnie Triyana was born in Rangkasbitung, Banten, Indonesia in 1979.
 He lived in Sumatra for a time, where his father worked as a plantation manager.
 He studied history at Diponegoro University in Semarang, graduating with a bachelor's degree in 2003.
-In that same year he co-edited (with Budi Setiyono) a new book of speeches by former Indonesian president Sukarno.
+In that same year, he co-edited (with Budi Setiyono) a new book of speeches by former Indonesian president Sukarno.

 Inspired by the Brazilian popular history magazine Istoria, Triyana founded the monthly Indonesian-language history magazine Historia.
 It began as a website in 2010 and was launched as a print edition in 2012.
 Since then he has been sought out for opinion on historical matters in the Indonesian press; for example, in 2014 his opposition to former Indonesian president Suharto being declared a National Hero of Indonesia (a proposal by then-presidential candidate Prabowo Subianto).

-He was involved in a group which successfully advocated in 2012 for the restoration of a former Sarekat Islam school in Semarang which had fallen into disrepair, due to its historical significance to the anti-colonial movement in the Dutch East Indies.
+Triyana was involved in a group which successfully advocated in 2012 for the restoration of a former Sarekat Islam school in Semarang which had fallen into disrepair, due to its historical significance to the anti-colonial movement in the Dutch East Indies.
 In 2018 he helped Lebak Regency in Banten establish the Multatuli Museum in Rangkasbitung in a 1923 building that had originally been the office of the Wedana (a type of colonial official).
+The museum faced some opposition from local student groups who believed it glorified a non-Indonesian, Dutch colonizer.

+As part of the Dutch research program Independence, Decolonization, Violence and War in Indonesia, 1945-1950, Triyana spoke before the standing committee on Foreign Affairs at the House of Representatives on 23 May 2022 to present an Indonesian perspective on the violent departure of the Dutch from Indonesia.